What Are Chemical Weapons?

 Challenges Related to Storing and Handling Chemical Weapons

 A problem with the use of chemical weapons is the difficulty in targeting only the identified enemy.
-Your own troops, allied forces, and civilian populations may be sickened or killed in addition to the primary targets.
+Your troops, allied forces, and civilian populations may be sickened or killed in addition to the primary targets.
 Many chemical weapons can remain in groundwater and soil long after they are dispersed, making them an ongoing threat to civilian populations.

-As older stockpiles become outdated, safe decommissioning and disposal become a challenge for the military.
+As old stockpiles become outdated, safe decommissioning and disposal become a challenge for the military.
 For example, the Umatilla Chemical Depot was the site of disposal operations for GB and VX nerve agents and HD blister agents for more than two decades, with their work concluding in 2011.
 Ongoing disposal occurs at several sites.